Hero MotoCorp Q4 earnings: Net profit rises to Rs 1081 cr, board declares dividend - BusinessToday

 Hero MotoCorp on Tuesday reported a 6% rise in March 2025 quarter profit.
 Net profit rose to Rs 1081 crore in Q4 against Rs 1016 crore in the March 2024 quarter.
 Revenue from operations climbed to Rs 9,938.65 in Q4 against Rs 9519 crore in the March 2024 quarter.
 Earnings per share climbed to Rs 54.06 per share in the last quarter against Rs 50.84 per share.

-The board of the firm also recommended a final dividend of Rs 65 per sharte.
+The board of the firm also recommended a final dividend of Rs 65 per share.

 Hero MotoCorp shares gained 2.54% to Rs 4092 against the previous close of Rs 3990.55 ON bse.
 Market cap of the firm climbed to Rs 81,817 crore.